tokusumi/fastapi-cloudauth/README.md

 get_current_user.user_info = CustomAuth0Claims  # override user info model with a custom one.
 ```

-Or, we can also set new custom claims as follows:
+Or, we can set new custom claims as follows:

 ```python3
 get_user_detail = get_current_user.claim(CustomAuth0Claims)